• Menu

 Birding & Wildlife: Molas Lake is home to ducks, warblers, migratory geese, and several species of hummingbird.
 On the ground, lucky visitors often spot foxes around the lakeshore.

 Boating: Non-motorized boating is permitted on Molas Lake.
-At the campground office, there are stand up paddleboards and kayaks available to rent for a small daily fee.
+At the campground office, there are stand-up paddleboards and kayaks available to rent for a small daily fee.

-Little Molas Lake also is open to non-motorized watercraft like canoes.
+Little Molas Lake also is open to non-motorized watercraft-like canoes.
 It’s located 2 miles to the southwest across the highway.

 Camping: The Molas Lake Campground has been in operation for nearly 100 years, with the amenities recently updated in 2008.
-Here, there are 50 campsites of varying size with room for tent camping, trailers, and both small and large RVs.
+Here, there are 50 campsites of varying sizes with room for tent camping, trailers, and both small and large RVs.
 Restrooms, drinking water, and showers are available.

 Due to its limited season and stunning scenery, reservations for the Molas Lake Campground fill up quickly each year.
 Typically, reservations open on January 1st, and campers can book sites between June and September.